AriFordsham/GHCWiki/welcome.md

 Under GitLab's model a merge request is a git branch consisting of one or more patches.
 Larger changes can be handled in one of two ways:

- a. a set of dependent merge requests, each of which to be squashed when
+ 1. a set of dependent merge requests, each of which to be squashed when merged.
-    merged.

- b. a single branch with each atomic change made in a single, buildable
+ 2. a single branch with each atomic change made in a single, buildable commit
-    commit

-Due to the difficulty of maintaining dependent merge requests, I would recommend that contributors making larger changes use method (b).
+Due to the difficulty of maintaining dependent merge requests, I would recommend that contributors making larger changes use method (2).

 # Submitting your merge request for review